SQream/clotho/README.md

 This builds a standalone executable in the `target\release` folder.

+### Usage

+Use `-v` to specify replacements, `-f` to specify the file.
+Example:

+`clotho -v col1="'names'" -v col2=ages'' -v col3='"names2"' -v limit=14 -f check.txt`

+- Install Rust if needed (See below).
+This should provide you with the `cargo` build command.

+- Clone this repo

+- `cd` to repo

+- `cargo build --release --target x86_64-unknown-linux-musl`

+This builds a standalone executable in the `target\release` folder.

 ### Testing against an SQL file

 compile and run the file using `cargo run`, pass `--` to cargo to then pass command line arguments to the app.